mmontee/411_Group7/Project_Idea_Proposals/README.md

-Each group member should create a proposal for a sigle project.
-This is just a sigle .pdf with a short description of the idea with some visuals.
+Each group member should create a proposal for a single project.
+This is just a single .pdf with a short description of the idea with some visuals.

 3 of the 5 will be chosen by vote for submission.